blaisewf/rvc-cli/README.md

 > [!NOTE]
 > Issues are not handled in this repository due to time constraints.
 For questions or discussions, feel free to join [AI Hispano on Discord](https://discord.gg/iahispano).
 If you're experiencing a technical issue, please report it on [Applio's Issues page](https://github.com/IAHispano/Applio/issues) and specify that the problem occurs via CLI.
+> This repository is partially abandoned, use Applio for more constant updates (You can use CLI through the `core.py` file).

 ### Installation